ProjectOpenSea/opensea-js/README.md

   asset: {
     tokenId,
     tokenAddress,
-    schemaName // WyvernSchemaName.
+    schemaName // SchemaName.
 If omitted, defaults to 'ERC721'.
 Other options include 'ERC20' and 'ERC1155' },
   accountAddress,
   // Value of the offer, in units of the payment token (or wrapped ETH if none is specified):